vasa-develop/nft-tokenlist/README.md

 ## How NFT tokenlist generation works?
 [WIP]
 - Use the [`.env`](./.env) file to specify the parameters.
 - Use the parameters to generate the NFT tokenlist (from cached data or opensea endpoint).

+## Further Work
+- Create an extension of [EIP747](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-747.md) to allow a Dapp to suggest a user subscribe to a token list.